MicrosoftDocs/win32/desktop-src/WinSock/using-sio-address-list-sort.md

 ---
-Description: 'The SIO\_ADDRESS\_LIST\_SORT IOCTL allows application developers to sort a list of IPv6 and IPv4 destination addresses to determine the best available address for making a connection.
-The SIO\_ADDRESS\_LIST\_SORT IOCTL is supported on Windows XP and later.' ms.assetid: 'bf380ddf-8171-4ef4-be47-94c7a6aabf0a'
+Description: The SIO\_ADDRESS\_LIST\_SORT IOCTL allows application developers to sort a list of IPv6 and IPv4 destination addresses to determine the best available address for making a connection.
+The SIO\_ADDRESS\_LIST\_SORT IOCTL is supported on Windows XP and later. ms.assetid: bf380ddf-8171-4ef4-be47-94c7a6aabf0a
-title: 'Using SIO\_ADDRESS\_LIST\_SORT'
+title: Using SIO\_ADDRESS\_LIST\_SORT
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using SIO\_ADDRESS\_LIST\_SORT